How to Tell if an Insurance Company Acts in Bad Faith

 There is no uniform standard for identifying insurance bad faith as it depends on the facts of each case.
 However, if you as an insured believe that you have been wrongfully denied a claim or were treated unfairly by an insurance company, it is wise to consult a lawyer with insurance experience.

-When a person is denied a claim for insurance coverage or it is limited, they should not accept it without first determining whether the insurance company’s decision has a correct legal basis.
+When a person or company’s claim is denied or an unfair offer is received, they should not accept it without first determining whether the insurance company’s decision has a correct legal basis.
 Too many people just shrug their shoulders and walk away without getting legal advice as to whether they have a valid claim.
-This is how insurance companies can get away with unethical practices when they occur.
-Most insurance companies act in good faith on most claims, but there are those that don’t.
+This is how insurance companies can get away claim denials or not paying the amount the insured is entitled to according to their policy of insurance.
+Most insurance companies act in good faith on most claims, but there are those that sometimes don’t.

 If you have an insurance claim that has been denied or not resolved fairly, don’t just accept the insurance company’s decision, bring it to us for advice.
 There may be an error and you may be entitled to coverage and damages for bad faith.
 Make an informed decision, call McLarty Wolf Litigation Lawyers today.